mozilla-services/heka/docs/source/config/inputs/amqp.rst

     AMQPOutput in another Heka process then this should be a :ref:`config_protobuf_decoder` instance.

+.. versionadded:: 0.6

+- tls (TlsConfig):
+    An optional sub-section that specifies the settings to be used for any SSL/TLS encryption.
+This will only have any impact if `URL` uses the `AMQPS` URI scheme.
+See :ref:`tls`.

 Since many of these parameters have sane defaults, a minimal configuration to consume serialized messages would look like: